surveyjs/survey-library/docs/design-survey-conditional-logic.md

 [View example](https://surveyjs.io/Examples/Library/?id=condition-choicesVisibleIf)

-This technique has one drawback: if a question contains many items, you have to copy the same expression into every item that you want to hide.
+This technique has one drawback: if a question contains many items, you have to copy the same expression into every item that should have dynamic visibility.
 If that is your case, use a technique described in the next topic.

-### Specify Combined Visibility Conditions
+### Combine Visibility Conditions

 You can specify one expression that will run against every item (choice, row, column).
 If the expression returns `true`, the item becomes visible.
 Assign your expression to the [`choicesVisibleIf`](/Documentation/Library?id=QuestionSelectBase#choicesVisibleIf), [`rowsVisibleIf`](/Documentation/Library?id=questionmatrixmodel#rowsVisibleIf), or [`columnsVisibleIf`](/Documentation/Library?id=questionmatrixmodel#columnsVisibleIf) property.
 To access the current item, use the `{item}` operand.

-The following code shows how to specify the `choicesVisibleIf` property. `choices` in the `"default"` question are filtered based on the `"installed"` question. `choices` in the `"secondChoice"` question depend on both the `"installed"` and `"default"` question.
+The following code shows how to specify the `choicesVisibleIf` property. `choices` in the `"default"` question are filtered based on the `"installed"` question. `choices` in the `"secondChoice"` question depend on both the `"installed"` and `"default"` questions.

 ```js
 const surveyJson = {